 This handbook provides information to ensure every child and family entering MEF IS has a supportive beginning.
 It also serves as a reference tool throughout the school year for students, parents and community members.
 We hope that you will find this handbook useful to clarify the procedures of the school.
-Thank you for your partnership in ensuring the very best educational experience for your child/ren.
+Please let us know if there is additional information you would hope to read in the parent handbook.
+Thank you for your partnership in ensuring the very best educational experience for your children.